 Information on Years 1 to 4 can be found here.

-Should you wish to have a copy of any of our policies and procedures, please let us know.
-The Lower School Policy folder can also be accessed in the entrance area to Lower School.
+Please let us know if you would like a copy of any of our policies and / or procedures.
+The Primary School Policies Folder can also be accessed in the Primary School Office.

 - Registration at 8.45am

 - Check-out at 3.00pm for Year 1; 3.05pm for Year 2, 3.10pm for Year 3; and 3.15pm for Year 4